It’s been a dreamy start to the UVic Vikes basketball careers for Cordova Bay’s Marissa Dheensaw and Oak Bay’s Morgan Roskelley.

 For Dheensaw and Roskelley, playing nationals at home is another reason they’re happy they committed to UVic.

 “It’s awesome, signing up we didn’t know we would [one day] host nationals,” Dheensaw said.
 “It’s really fun right now.”

 (Inset photo: Morgan Roskelley, left, with Marissa Dheensaw, by Travis Paterson/News Staff.)

 From Cordova Bay elementary to Royal Oak middle to the Claremont Spartans, Dheensaw recalls facing Roskelley on the floor, especially near the end of high school, when the Bays and Spartans met repeatedly in the city and Island finals (they did again this year too).

 But it’s competitive on the court only, and always a good relationship off the court, Dheensaw said.

-Of course, neither knew for sure they’d end up with the Vikes.
+Of course, neither knew for sure they’d end up at the Vikes.